transparity-dm/architecture-assets/arb/adrs/cicd/github-over-ado-for-cicd.md

 ## Context

-Microsoft is strategically shifting its focus towards GitHub, planning to invest more in GitHub and gradually divest in Azure DevOps.
-GitHub offers a robust platform for source control and CI/CD, with widespread adoption and a strong community.
+Microsoft is strategically shifting its focus towards [GitHub](https://github.com/), planning to invest more in GitHub and gradually divest in [Azure DevOps](https://learn.microsoft.com/en-us/azure/devops/user-guide/what-is-azure-devops?view=azure-devops).
+GitHub offers a robust platform for source control and [CI/CD through GitHub Actions](https://github.com/features/actions), with widespread adoption and a strong community.
 This shift aligns with Microsoft's long-term vision and ensures continued support and innovation.

 ## Decision